 Looking for the best Christmas markets in 2018?
 We have travelled the UK to find the best german Christmas markets, Christmas fairs and festivals.
 There’ll be mulled wine, mince pies and Christmas gift ideas at the markets.

 If you’re not a fan of mulled wine and jingling bells, you’re probably better off fleeing the country come December.
 Even those food festivals and farmers markets that don’t sell themselves as festive events tend to come draped with tinsel and trimmed with holly.
 Fortunately here at olive towers we love a bit of Christmas cheer.
-Here are eight of our favourite food festivals and Christmas markets taking place across the UK in December.
+Here are our favourite food festivals and Christmas markets taking place across the UK in December.

 York Christmas Festival

 The streets of York will be turned into a festive playground for 39 days this winter.
 Wooden chalets will house food producers selling everything from spiced apple chutney (look for Pucketts Pickles) to pecan and amaretto brownies (Brown and Blond).

 If you’re feeling chilly, cosy up by the fire inside Thor’s Tipi with a mulled wine and burgers cooked on a winter BBQ.
 Head to the Shambles Market food court for savoury galettes from the Krep Truck and arancini from Pizzaoli’.
 As well as the market, look out for festive wine and gin tastings and Christmas afternoon teas popping up throughout the month.